Darian DeVries: Indiana

 On March 18, 2025, DeVries was hired as the head coach of the Indiana Hoosiers after spending one year at West Virginia.
 The deal was reported to be for six years, with DeVries being paid nearly $5 million each season.
 In his introductory press conference, DeVries stated that he intended to stay with West Virginia and build on his first season, but that "the opportunity came along to possibly be the head coach at Indiana - a dream job for anyone - but especially for someone that grew up in the Midwest.
 The chance to lead one of the biggest brands in college basketball was something I could not pass up."

 Personal life

 DeVries is the older brother of former University of Iowa All-American and NFL defensive end Jared DeVries.
-The older of his two children, Tucker, played for him at Drake and West Virginia, and was named MVC Player of the Year in 2023 and 2024.
+The older of his two children, Tucker, played for him at Drake, West Virginia, and Indiana, and was named MVC Player of the Year in 2023 and 2024.